erik-rosen/CarND-Extended-Kalman-Filter-Project/README.md

 I was successful in obtaining RMSE values that are lower than 0.1 along the cartesian axes position measurements, and less that 0.5 in velocity components along axes.

+### Accuracy

+TODO

+### Algorithm implementation

+* Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.
+* Your Kalman Filter algorithm handles the first measurements appropriately.
+* Your algorithm should use the first measurements to initialize the state vectors and covariance matrices.
+* Your Kalman Filter algorithm first predicts then updates.
+* Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.
+* Your Kalman Filter can handle radar and lidar measurements.

+### Code Efficiency

 ## Running the simulator

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).